A note on virtual duality and automorphism groups of right-angled Artin groups: Further discussion

 \begin{question} Let $\mathcal{G}$ be a free factor decomposition of a RAAG $A_\G$.
 When is $\out(A_\G; \calg^t)$ a virtual duality group? \end{question}

 For the graph in Figure~\ref{fig}, the RAAG subgroup $A_\Delta$ of $\out(A_\G)$ appears as the Fouxe-Rabinovitch group $\out(A_\G;\{A_{\G_1},A_{\G_2}\}^t)$.
 Here the failure of duality comes from failure of the factor groups to be duality groups.

-In general there is a second obstruction: the dimension of distinct vertex stabilizers in the spine of relative outer space can have different virtual cohomological dimensions (see Figure~\ref{fig:2}).
-As far as we are aware, this does not directly rule out these groups being virtual duality groups, but it is not their expected behaviour.
+However, we conjecture that there is another possible obstruction.
+In comparison with known examples in the literature, we expect natural classifying spaces for duality groups to look uniformly of the same dimension as the group (i.e. all maximal simplices/cells are of dimension $d=\cd(G)$).
+For Fouxe-Rabinovitch groups, classifying spaces of minimal dimension can be obtained as a blow-up of the spine of relative Outer space by replacing each simplex $\sigma$ with a copy of $\sigma \times \textrm{E}\stab(\sigma)$ \cite{DSW} (at least after passing to an appropriate torsion-free f.i. subgroup).
+However, as we will see below, one can have simplices in relative Outer space of the same dimension whose stabilizers have different (geometric/cohomological) dimensions.
+As the spine is uniform, the resulting blow-up will not be uniform - some maximal simplices will be of dimension strictly less than $\cd(G)$.

-The \emph{pure symmetric outer automorphisms} (also called basis-conjugating automorphisms) of $A_\G=\mathbb{Z}^2 \ast \mathbb{Z}^3 \ast \mathbb{Z}^4$ form a Fouxe-Rabinovitch group.
+The group of \emph{pure symmetric outer automorphisms} (also called basis-conjugating automorphisms) $\pso(A_\G)$ is the subgroup of $\out(A_\G)$ given by all outer automorphisms $\Phi$ whose representatives $\phi\in \Phi$ send every generator $v\in V(\G)$ to a conjugate of itself.
+For $A_\G=\mathbb{Z}^2 \ast \mathbb{Z}^3 \ast \mathbb{Z}^4$, the group $\pso(A_\G)$ forms a Fouxe-Rabinovitch group.
 Either using the work in \cite{DW} or by working directly from a presentation, one can show that

 This gives another example of a Fouxe-Rabinovitch group that is not a virtual duality group.
 In this case, $\out(A_\G)$ fits in a short exact sequence so unlike our first example the group $\pso(A_\G)$ is not finite-index in $\out(A_\G)$.
 It would be interesting to know how this decomposition is reflected in the geometry of the outer space for the RAAG.